-The Waasigan Transmission Line will support the region by:
+Once built, the Waasigan Transmission Line will support the region by:

 Supporting economic growth in sectors like mining and forestry.

 Improving reliability by reinforcing the back-bone of the grid.

 Connecting more people and industry by adding enough energy to power a city twice the size of Thunder Bay.